 The Flying Riever

-This is the mechanism that operates the eyes.
+This is the support bracket for the nautilus.